 Today’s Reading: Song of Songs 3-5

-Yesterday we began looking at Song of Songs from the perspective presented by Aletha Hinthorn in her book “Receive His Love.”
+Yesterday we began looking at Song of Songs from a new perspective presented by Aletha Hinthorn in her book “Receive His Love.”
 There are many different interpretations of this beautiful, poetic story.
 I am comfortable with many of the existing views.
 We can look at this book from the perspective of a passionate young couple in love and enjoying the sexuality given to them by God, and we can see that God created us to love in this way.

 My brothers were angry with me; they forced me to care for their vineyards,

 so I couldn’t care for myself – my own vineyard. – Song of Songs 1:6b

 So busy doing for other people that we fail to take care of ourselves.
 So busy working in the vineyard – living life, maybe even doing ministry – that we fail to make time to slip away into the quiet God is calling us to.

 Catch all the foxes, those little foxes, before they ruin the vineyard of love,

 the grapevines are blossoming. – Song of Songs 2:15

 The grapevines are blossoming.
 We are growing in our relationship with God but beware of the foxes.
 Beware of the little things in life that creep in and prevent us from experiencing intimacy with God.
 They become distractions and they seek to ruin the vineyard.
 We become so focused on the foxes that we find ourselves feeling distant once again from God.
 We look around and wonder where He is.
 We have lost our focus and need to find it again.